transdigiware/blockchain/howto/ibp-console-identities.md

 After HSM is configured for a node, the HSM becomes the cryptographic service provider for the node.
 When the HSM is subsequently used to generate and store a node's private key, and the node identity is exported or stored in the wallet, the private key is not visible.

-For more information about how to deploy the HSM proxy and use HSM with a CA, peer, or ordering node see [Setting up a PKCS11 proxy for HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-pkcs11-proxy) and [Configuring a node to use HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm)
+For more information about how to deploy the HSM proxy and use HSM with a CA, peer, or ordering node, see [Configuring a node to use HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm)

 ## Associating identities
 {: #ibp-console-identities-associate-admin}